Overview of Medicinal Cannabis

 What is Medicinal Cannabis?

-While adult use (recreational) cannabis is illegal in all states and territories except the ACT, medicinal cannabis is legal Australia-wide.
+While adult use (recreational) cannabis is illegal in all states and territories except the ACT, medicinal cannabis prescribed by a registered medical practitioner is legal Australia-wide.

 How does medicinal cannabis work?